cosmicvibes/docs/monitors/scheduler.md

 ### Overdue

-If a cron job starts to execute, but takes a long time and never sends a signal that it has completed, an Overdue notification will be sent out.
-There are two possibilites here;
+If a cron job starts to execute, but takes a long time and never sends a signal that it has completed, an `Overdue` notification will be sent out.
+There are two possibilities here;

 The first possibility is the job failed, but in a way that it never notified Laravel of the problem.
 This is rare, but could occur (such as during a server reboot).

-The second possibiltiy is the job is still actually running, but has significatnly exceed all expectations.
-Unfortunately it is not easy to determine if that has occured - but your logs might give an indication of any problems.
+The second possibility is the job is still actually running, but has significantly exceeded all expectations.
+Unfortunately it is not easy to determine if that has occurred - but your logs might give an indication of any problems.
 If the job does eventually complete, you will be notified.
-If this becomes a regular occurance - you can set the `slow` notification time to be larger, as this is used to help guide the expectations of how long a job might run for.
+If this becomes a regular occurrence - you can set the `slow` notification time to be larger, as this is used to help guide the expectations of how long a job might run for.

 ### Fast